quantumgardener/quartz/content/index.md

 Time spent in the garden is all about cultivating possibilities in life.
 Often the possibility is already there and waiting to be seen.

 ## Getting Around the Garden
-> [!INFO]
-> The site design is currently evolving quickly and progress is being noted at [[Designing The Quantum Garden]].

 Where do you want to head first?
-There are many paths before you, and you are welcome to create your own.
+There are many paths before you, and you are welcome to create your own[^1].

 Standing here at the main gate you can see several intriguing [[Landscapes|landscapes]] spread out in front of you.